ziyi01/Inkposter/README.md

 To start the REST API server and the client application:

-**Docker-compose (recommended during development)**

-The docker image for Inkposter is deployed on: https://hub.docker.com/repository/docker/ziyi01/inkposter/.
+**Docker-compose (recommended during development)** The docker image for Inkposter is deployed on: https://hub.docker.com/repository/docker/ziyi01/inkposter/.

-Use `docker pull ziyi01/inkposter` to pull the docker image.

-1. Build the image using `docker-compose.yml` from root
+1. Build the image using `docker-compose.yml` from root:
 ```
 $ docker-compose build
 ```
-2. Run the development environment/docker container on `localhost:3000`
+1. Run the development environment/docker container on `localhost:3000`:
 ```
 $ docker-compose up -d
 ```